cardilloscreations/www-binauralbeatbank/_posts/2023-12-30-01-Focus-Relax-Pure.md

 A skeptical systematic review, but I like this paper because the author presents the background very well and refers to several interesting studies.
 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10198548/>
 Ingendoh, Ruth Maria et al. “Binaural beats to entrain the brain?
 A systematic review of the effects of binaural beat stimulation on brain oscillatory activity, and the implications for psychological research and intervention.”
 PloS one vol. 18,5 e0286023.
 19 May.
 2023, doi:10.1371/journal.pone.0286023
 ━━━━━━━━━━━━━━━━━━━━
-𝐃𝐈𝐒𝐂𝐋𝐀𝐈𝐌𝐄𝐑 :
-Any information provided is a result of my personal experience and personal research.
-I am not a medical professional.
-This is not a substitute for proper medical, psychological, or spiritual advice.
-This content is strictly for personal experimentation and entertainment.
-By voluntarily using this content, you take full responsibility for any consequences, and you assume all risks and liabilities, including any losses, injuries, or damages.
-━━━━━━━━━━━━━━━━━━━━
 #meditation #meditationmusic #binaural #binauralbeats #relaxingmusic #focus
 </p>